 Setting The Permanent Marker

-7. After you have completed your recipe, you can also decorate your plate if you want.
+7. After completing your recipe, you can decorate your plate.
 I used a GOLD oil-based marker to create lines around the edge of the plate and some tiny dots.
-Have fun with it and create your own designs.
+Have fun with it and create your designs.
 Allow the recipe plate to dry for 24 hours before the next step.

 8. Place your plate in a cool oven, set the oven temp to 425℉, and bake for 1 hour.
 Turn off the oven.
 DO NOT remove the plate from the oven.
-Allow it to remain in the oven until it has completely cooled to room temp.
+Allow it to remain in the oven until it cools to room temperature.
 I like to do this before I go to bed; that way, I won’t be tempted to open the door.
 It’s like baking cookies.
 You gotta look!

-9. Add a D ring hanger on the back so it can be hung on the wall.
+9. Add a D-ring hanger on the back to hang it on the wall.
 I used E 6000 craft glue.

 Add The Goods To Your Recipe Plate!